jlicklid/git-education-project/README.md

 I am relearning html and css from years before and these exercises proved very beneficial.
 I will eventually create original websites, but until then this is fun.

+created folders for chapters 2,4,5,7 missing manual book: fixed the navigation menu for the individual websites, changed css from one external file to 2 files, used javascript from google search for media type detection.